AntoineSoetewey/statsandr/content/about.md

 menu: "main"
 ---

 My name is [Antoine Soetewey](https://antoinesoetewey.com/).
-I am a PhD researcher in statistics at UCLouvain (Belgium) within the Institute of Statistics, Biostatistics and Actuarial Sciences.
-My research interests focus on survival analysis and bio-statistical procedures applied to cancer patients.
+I am a postdoctoral researcher in statistics at UCLouvain Saint-Louis Brussels and HEC Liège, where I contribute to the [Beamm](https://beamm.brussels/) project, which aims to develop a microsimulation model of the Belgian tax system.
+Before that, I obtained a PhD in statistics at UCLouvain, where my research focused on survival analysis and biostatistical methods applied to cancer patients.

-In parallel with my doctoral thesis, I am teaching several courses in statistics and probability at bachelor and master’s level at UCLouvain and UNamur.
-I also provide trainings/workshops and consulting in data science, statistics and R programming as part of UCLouvain's technology platform for Statistical Methodology and Computing Service.
+In parallel with my research, I teach statistics and probability at the undergraduate and master's levels as a visiting lecturer at UCLouvain and UNamur.

 See my [CV](https://antoinesoetewey.com/cv/) for a more detailed overview of my academic and professional background.

 <!--Given my experience, I also support: